 The CDs are protected by federal deposit insurance provided by the Deposit Insurance Fund (the "DIF"), which is administered by the FDIC and backed by the full faith and credit of the U.S. Government, up to a maximum amount for all deposits held in the same ownership capacity per depository institution (the "Maximum Insured Amount"), which in general, is \$250,000.
 The maximum amount of deposit insurance available in the case of deposits in certain retirement accounts (the "Maximum Retirement Account Amount") also is \$250,000 per participant per insured depository institution.
 The Maximum Insured Amount and the Maximum Retirement Account Amount may be adjusted for inflation beginning April 1, 2010 and each fifth year thereafter.
-Accordingly, holders of CDs whose Principal Amount Interest Payment Amount, if any, exceeding such limits.
+Accordingly, holders of CDs whose Principal Amount Interest Payment Amount, if any, that exceed the applicable federal deposit insurance limit will not be insured by the FDIC for the Principal Amount Interest Payment Amount, if any, exceeding such limits.
 Any accounts or deposits a holder maintains directly with the Issuer in the same ownership capacity as such holder maintains its CDs would be aggregated with such CDs for purposes of the Maximum Insured Amount or the Maximum Retirement Account Amount, as applicable.